rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_secureapps.md

 * Keeps the work of handing TLS termination off of the EC2 instance

 CloudFront
-* You can configure CloudFront to require viewers use HTTPS so that connections are encrypted when CloudFront communicates with viewers
+* You can configure CloudFront to require viewers to use HTTPS so that connections are encrypted when CloudFront communicates with viewers
 * You can configure CloudFront to use HTTPS with your origin so that connections are encrypted when CloudFront communicates with your origin
 * CloudFront performs SSL/TLS negotiation between the viewer and CloudFront and between CloudFront and the origin if the response is not already cached

 #### Certificate Authorities

 A Certificate Authority (CA) issues certificates to specific domains.
-When a domain presents a certificate that trusted CA issued, your browser or application knows it's safe to make the connection.
+When a domain presents a certificate that a trusted CA issued, your browser or application knows it's safe to make the connection.

 Steps between Clients and Servers
-1. CA issues certificate
+1. CA issues a certificate
 2. Client requests identification
-3. Server sends certificate and public key
+3. Server sends the certificate and public key
 4. Client checks - is issuing CA trusted?
-5. Client sends encrypted session key
+5. Client sends an encrypted session key
-6. Acknowledgement encrypted with session key
+6. Acknowledgement encrypted with the session key
-7. All data now encrypted with session key
+7. All data is now encrypted with the session key

 #### Challenges with managing certificates
-* Security - Certificates can be vulnerable for things such as name mismatch, use of internal names, missing or misconfigured fields/values, outdated or weak hashing algorithms, weak keys, weak cyber suites that compromise endpoints
+* Security - Certificates can be vulnerable to things such as name mismatch, use of internal names, missing or misconfigured fields/values, outdated or weak hashing algorithms, weak keys, weak cyber suites that compromise endpoints
 * Discovery - It is not practical to manually gather details about all of the individual certificates in your network when you have hundreds or thousands of them
-* Rotations an renewals - Manage management of certificate expirations is prone to error and could cause you to miss rotations and renewals
+* Rotations and renewals - Manage management of certificate expirations is prone to error and could cause you to miss rotations and renewals
 * Authorization - You need to be able to verify that someone is authorized to approve and issue a certificate
 * Cost - It can be expensive to manage certificates.
 You must pay a fee to validate them.
-You must consider support costs, legal costs (insurance, warranties, etc...), ownership or control costs (fees for root-embedding), and infrastructure costs
+You must consider support costs, legal costs (insurance, warranties, etc...), ownership or control costs (fees for root embedding), and infrastructure costs

 ### Using AWS Certificate Manager (ACM)